Mike and Kenny discuss the film and faith elements in The Banker, starring Anthony Mackie and Samuel L. Jackson and directed by George Nolfi.

 Faith elements spotted include the following:

 After having escaped the limitations imposed on him by Jim Crow laws and customs, Bernard becomes of of the most successful businessmen in the country.
-After a trip back to his hometown, Willis Texas, Bernard experiences the call to return and help the Black Community there by purchasing the town’s bank and begin offering credit to African Americans in the area.
+After a trip back to his hometown, Willis Texas, Bernard experiences the call to return and help the Black Community there by purchasing the town’s bank and begin offering credit to African Americans.
 He knows this is a risky proposition and that he will face extraordinary challenges and risks in doing so.
 Here he Bernard serves as a Moses figure, who, twice put the welfare of Hebrews above his interests, the first in defending Hebrews from abuse within Egypt and the second in returning to Egypt to lead the Israelites out of Egyptian slavery.
 In so doing Moses put himself and his wealth at risk.
 Throughout he Bible, ministry and the call to serve God in serving others involves risk and sacrifice.
+Exodus 3

 Jesus’s parable of the talents calls disciples to use all the gifts and abilities given to them rather than bury them under fear and expectations of others.
 Both Bernard and George used the intellectual gifts God had given them.
 In particular the expectation placed upon Bernard was that he should not utilize his intellect to the fullest and be content to bury it by accepting the limitations Jim Crow society placed on him.
 Matthew 25:14-30 Luke 16:6

 God’s call is greater than the social and other worldly obstacles one will encounter following God’s calling and desire.
 Discipleship calls one to live by God’s perfect vision rather than one’s limited sight.
 David and Goliath narrative 1 Samuel 17,